Understanding Heart Valve Repair/Replacement: A Guide for Medical Tourists

 Stenosis

-When the valve opening gets smaller, it can slow down blood flow.
+When the valve opening gets smaller, it can slow down blood flow and lower overall blood supply to the tissues.
 This usually needs quick action.

 Regurgitation